 When: 5 times a year –Every other month starting in October with a break for the summer months.

-How: If you are interested in participating in this fun and educational program but not yet receiving your kit please email Sarah-Jayne Wallman, our Child and Youth Coordinator, with your name, age and address and we would be happy to add you to our KRAFTS 4 KIDS mailing list.
+How: If you are interested in participating in this fun and educational program please email Michael Doupe, our Child and Youth Community Service Provider, with your name, age and address and we would be happy to add you to our KRAFTS 4 KIDS mailing list.

 Why: It is FUN!
 Send us photos of your finished projects and we will show them off in our newsletter!

-If you would like to take Jack on a journey, please email Sarah-Jayne Wallman, our Child and Youth Coordinator and she will arrange for Jack to be mailed to your house.
-He would like to visit for 2 weeks and then go onto another adventure.
-Simply send him back to us at the MFRC and keep your postage receipt for reimbursement.
+If you would like to take Jack, or one of his friends, on a journey, please email Michael Doupe, our Child and Youth Community Service Provider and he will arrange for Jack, Jill, Marco or Bob to be mailed to your house.
+They like to visit for 2 weeks and then go on to another adventure.
+Simply send him back to us at the MFSE and keep your postage receipt for reimbursement.

 Parents, we are here to provide information and referral in all areas related to childcare, whether requests for daycare referrals, information about children’s health, or requests for respite childcare during a deployment.
 You are welcome to the contents of our resource library and we’d love to hear from you regarding any interest you may have in virtual parenting workshops and book clubs, question and answer forums and online support groups.
-For information, to share a good programing idea or just to connect and say “hi” send an email to Sarah-Jayne Wallman, our Child and Youth Coordinator.
+For information, to share a good programing idea or just to connect and say “hi” send an email to Michael Doupe, our Child and Youth Community Service Provider.

-- Information about fun events and activities in the MFRC News.
+Information about fun events and activities in the MFSE Newsletter

 Our newsletter is issued monthly and contains a wealth of information, from timely articles on deployments issues, living overseas, parenting and much more to information on events, activities, programs and volunteer opportunities.
 Be sure to take a look so you don’t miss out on what’s going on in your community.